breez/breez-sdk-liquid-docs/src/guide/receive_payment.md

 and also returns the relative fees related to the payment so they can be confirmed.

-The SDK currently supports three methods of receiving: Lightning, Liquid and Cross-chain (Bitcoin):
+The SDK currently supports three methods of receiving: Lightning, Bitcoin and Liquid:

 ### Lightning
 When receiving via Lightning, we generate an invoice to be paid.
 Note that the payment may fallback to a direct Liquid payment (if the payer's client supports this).